xMartin/php-introduction/03_a_web_application.md

 When we ran `./composer install` it created an `autoload.php` file inside the `vendor` directory.
 That file contains instructions for PHP how to find Silex and all other dependencies.

 The `require` keyword is used to load another PHP file into our program.
-Ater that, PHP knows where to fond everything.
+After that, PHP knows where to fond everything.

 Next, we create an `Application` object.
 PHP is also an object oriented language and it uses a class based object system, like Java or Ruby.
 Classes are organized into "namespaces" to prevent multiple